helm-unittest/helm-unittest/DOCUMENT.md

 - **it**: *string, recommended*.
 Define the name of the test with TDD style or any message you like.

 - **values**: *array of string, optional*.
 The values files used to renders the chart, think it as the `-f, --values` options of `helm install`.
 The file path should be the relative path from the test suite file itself.
+This file will override existing values set in the suite values.

 - **set**: *object of any, optional*.
 Set the values directly in suite file.
 The key is the value path with the format just like `--set` option of `helm install`, for example `image.pullPolicy`.
 The value is anything you want to set to the path specified by the key, which can be even an array or an object.
+This set will override values which are already set in the values file.

 - **template**: *string, optional*. **templates**: *array of string, optional*.
 The template file(s) which render the manifest to be tested, default to the list of template file defined in `templates` of suite file, unless template is defined in the assertion(s) (check [Assertion](#assertion)).